adaltas/node-parameters/README.md

 -	`shell` (required)  a reference to your shell application.
 -	`config` Path to the configuration file.
 Required to launch redis.
--	`detach` Preserve the Cloud9 process when exiting the shell, only apply in shell mode.
+-	`detach` Wether the Redis process should be attached to the current process.
+If not defined, default to `true` in shell mode and `false` in command mode.
--	`pidfile` Path to the file storing the process id, apply in command mode or in shell if option `detach` is `true`.
-Defaults to "/tmp/cloud9.pid"
+-	`pidfile` Path to the file storing the detached process id.
+Defaults to `"/.node_shell/#{md5}.pid"`
 -	`stdout` Writable stream or file path to redirect cloud9 stdout.
 -	`stderr` Writable stream or file path to redirect cloud9 stderr.